France commemorates its 'forgotten' African veterans

 So, why is it forgotten?

-Moreover, there are gaps in France's collective memory reckons French journalist and activist Audrey Pulvar.
+Moreover, there are gaps in France's collective memory, according to French journalist and activist Audrey Pulvar.

 "What is missing is for French people to own this story as theirs, regardless of their origin, skin colour, or where they come from," she says.